Silabs-Co-Technologies-Ltd/Naub-blockchain-cert/DEPLOYMENT.md

 - **With Wallet**: Real blockchain transactions are recorded
 - **Without Wallet**: Simulation mode with generated transaction hashes
+- **Database**: Hybrid storage system:
+  - **Local Development**: File-based storage
+  - **Serverless Deployment**: In-memory storage (data persists during function execution)
-- **Database**: Always saves to file-based storage (works in all environments)
+  - **Fallback**: Always maintains data in memory as backup

+### Important Notes for Production

+- **Data Persistence**: On serverless platforms, data is stored in memory and will reset when functions restart
+- **For Production**: Consider integrating with a database service (PostgreSQL, MongoDB) for persistent storage
+- **Current Solution**: Works perfectly for demos and development, certificates persist during the session

-The system is now robust and will work regardless of blockchain configuration.
+The system is now robust and will work regardless of blockchain configuration or deployment platform.